 The Association seeks to advance anthropology in Europe by organizing biennial conferences, by editing its academic journal Social Anthropology/Anthropologie Sociale, its Newsletter and the two publication series.
 The Association further encourages and supports thematic networks.

 EASA is a self-governing democratic body.
+It is both registered with Companies House and with the Charity Commission.
+As such it is bound by its constitution, relevant laws and EASA adheres to guidance on proper governance.
 No member may be elected to office more than twice in succession; the only exception are up to two members co-opted by the elected Executive so as to ensure the continuity of EASA's administrative and publishing functions.
 The composition of the successive Executive Committees shows the pan-European character of EASA.

 Executive Committee 2017 and 2018